ashvernon/PixelPioneers/README.md

 python level_creator.py my_map.txt
 ```

-Left click to place tiles.
-Use the numeric keys to select a tile type and
+Left click places the selected tile while right click erases.
+Use the mouse
+wheel or number keys (1-3) to change the current tile type.
+When you are happy
-press `S` to save.
+with the layout, press `S` to save your map.